Skip to Content

 Q: I applied for a GSI position but I have received alternate funding (or am otherwise unable to teach), what should I do?

 A: Inform the Program in Biology immediately!
 It is very important that the program fill these positions.
-Poor communication (i.e., late withdrawal) will be communicated to the instructor and the department heads and may adversely impact your chances of being hired at a later date.
+Poor communication (i.e., late withdrawal) may adversely impact your chances of being hired at a later date as well as disrupt/delay the hiring process for other applicants.

 Q: I received an email indicating I have been matched with a position!
 What do I do next?

 A: You will need to check in with the Undergraduate Office to complete your hiring paperwork!
-Some forms may be completed electronically, and you may also ask questions about paperwork in-person with a visit to our office (2200 BSB).
+Forms are completed electronically, but you may also ask questions about paperwork in-person with a visit to our office (2200 BSB).